al-ce/karaml/README.md

-`2.` writes a json file to your karabiner complex modifications folder which you can will appear in the Karabiner GUI.
-Then you can enable or disable layers individually (or enable them all at once).
-The file is named `karaml_complex_mods.json` by default, but you can change this in your karaml config with the `title` key, (and so, easily switch between rulsets).
+`2.` writes a json file to your karabiner complex modifications folder which you can import with the Karabiner GUI.
+Then you can enable or disable layers individually, but you should them all at once to ensure your layer and mapping priority is setup as intended.
+The file is named `karaml_complex_mods.json` by default, but you can change this in your karaml config with the `title` key, (and by doing so, you can easily switch between rulesets).

 `3.` quits the program.

-### -k mode
+#### -k mode

-By passing the `-k` flag, you will bypass the prompt and karaml will update your karabiner.json file directly.
+By passing the `-k` flag, you will bypass the usual CLI prompt and karaml will update your karabiner.json file directly (as always, creating a backup beforehand).

 ```bash
 karaml my_karaml_config.yaml -k
 ```

-### -c mode
+#### -c mode

-By passing the `-c` flag, you will not be prompted and karaml will update your complex modifications folder directly.
+By passing the `-c` flag, you will bypass the usual CLI prompt and karaml will update your complex modifications folder directly.
 If you're updating an old complex rule set, you'll have to remove the old complex modifications and re-enable the updated ones, as you would normally.
 No backup files will be created for complex modifications, but you will get a confirmation prompt to confirm the overwrite/update.
 If you do not provide a `title` map in your yaml config, karaml will default to writing/updating the 'Karaml rules' ruleset.

 ```bash
 karaml my_karaml_config.yaml -c
 ```

-### -d (debug) mode
+#### -d (debug) mode

 If there are malformed maps in your config, by default karaml prints you an error message and quits.
 By adding the `-d` flag, you can see the full stack